 The changes do not apply to commercial property or furnished holiday lettings.

-All the above options come with advantages and disadvantages as well as pitfalls, so taking advice is imperative before borrowers take any action.
+All the above options come with advantages and disadvantages as well as pitfalls.
+Taking advice is imperative before borrowers take any action.

 If you have a tax expert who is familiar with your property investments we recommend you speak to them.